jaga810/aws-amplify-social-network-app-workshop/content/50_follow_timeline/20_timeline_back_end/_index.en.md

 ```

 - Please select from one of the below mentioned services: `GraphQL`
-- Select from the options below: `Update auth settings`
+- Select a setting to edit: `Authorization modes`
 - Choose the default authorization type for the API `Amazon Cognito User Pool`
 - Configure additional auth types? `Yes`
 - Choose the additional authorization types you want to configure for the API `IAM`